jeong0982/gkr/README.md

+### README will be fixed.
 # GKR protocol
-General GKR prover - arithmetic circuit version
+General GKR prover - arithmetic circuit version\
+**This is POC of proof aggregation using GKR.
+It is too slow for now.**

 ## Getting started
 Proof aggregation implemented in Rust is in development.
 To make GKR proof, use `./python/`.